-Learning and knowledge management to capture and disseminate lessons learned is a key area of the proposed Project.
+Learning and knowledge management to capture and disseminate lessons learned is a key area of the proposed Project, therefore.
+Components 3 of the project address knowledge management and sustainability.
 Initiatives on adaptation are being practiced increasingly and providing empirical evidence with factual data is a prerequisite for projects that work with communities on adaptation.
 To disseminate information and share lessons with those in similar circumstances facing rapid and intense changes of climate challenged by coping capacities, as well as for policy makers and academics in discussion of the topic are paramount.
 Moreover, it is obligatory to document the practices as part of the learning curve of all stakeholders involved in climate change interventions in Cambodia.
+Learning and knowledge management to capture and disseminate lessons learned is a key area of the proposed Project-Initiatives on adaptation are being practiced increasingly and providing empirical evidence with factual data is a prerequisite for projects that work with communities on adaptation.
+To disseminate information and share lessons with those in similar circumstances facing-rapid and intense changes of climate challenged by coping capacitice, as well as for policy makers and academics in discussion of the topic are paramount.
+Moreover, it is obligatory to document the practices as part of the learning curve of all stakeholders involved in climate change interventions in Cambodia.
 Careful monitoring and assessment of results and impacts is decisive in testing the effectiveness of Government-prescribed adaptation measures, especially in water and waste management, livelihood improvement, EbA, EWS etc. The proposed Project will undoubtedly serve as part of that learning curve that will allow national technical agencies to test out their own assumptions for community-based adaptation interventions.
-It will provide the Government with the opportunity to review context specific approaches and scale-up successful activities to achieve resilience of communities and ecosystems to climate impacts on a wider landscape.
+It will provide the Government with the opportunity to review context specific approaches and scale-up successful activities to achie

 The proposed Project will adopt a participatory approach to implementation, intensely practiced by UN-Habitat.
 The approach will promote building knowledge at the Provincial/Local and community levels, including planning, particularly at the District/community level, and technical/vocational skills for constructing and maintaining small-scale resilient infrastructure at District/community level.
 The Project has included the output under Component 3, 'Share knowledge and lessons through documentation of climate resilient actions for increased adaptive capacities' especially targeting the up scaling of lessons and best practices; and generating opportunities for autonomous adaptation in communities with similar ecological and socio-economic conditions.
 In addition, there will be direct and ongoing sharing of lessons from the Project implementation sites.
 This is part of the sustainability/exit strategy of the Project.
 The Project will also use a participatory monitoring process, which will enable the beneficiary communities to work directly with the Monitoring and Evaluation Officer of the Project.
 This will enable the communities to highlight issues in delivery and to strengthen adaptation benefits, including replication and sustaining the gains of the Project.
-In addition, the Project will trigger institutional learning processes, participation, knowledge exchange and replication and scale-up of good practices.
+In addition, the Project will trigger institutional learning processes, participatory monitoring and Evaluation officer of good practices.